jacks-somewhere/FGCUBookLibRooms/README.md

 ## I ran fgculibrary_xxx_selenium.py and I did not get a confirmation email.
 What happened and how do I fix it?
   Try running it again and check the logs for errors.
 Try running fgculibrary_SHOW_listrooms_selenium.py to see if you can find the issue.
   It may be,
-  - it encountered a random error and quit.
+  - It encountered a random error and quit.
     - Run it again and try rebooting.
 That fixes a lot of issues.
   - The URL or an element changed and that caused it to break.
     - Changing the URL or element to the new one.
 Hint, use inspect for elements.